 How will decisions about the funding be made?
 How quickly can we anticipate a decision?

-Applications will be reviewed on a rolling basis by Hamilton Community Foundation in partnership with the UWHH.
+Applications will be reviewed after the October 30th, 2020 deadline by Hamilton Community Foundation in partnership with the UWHH.
 We will strive to notify applicants of the status of their request as soon as possible.
-All funding allocations will be made public on or before July 31, 2021.

 Where can we find more information?
 Will assistance be provided in the application process?